ckeditor/ckeditor4-docs/guides/dev/features/sharedspaces/README.md

 # Shared Toolbar and Bottom Bar

-An optional CKEditor plugin called [Shared Spaces](http://ckeditor.com/addon/sharedspace) lets you put the editor toolbar and bottom bar in selected page elements detached from the editing areas and then share these UI blocks among numerous editor instances.
+An optional CKEditor plugin called [Shared Spaces](http://ckeditor.com/addon/sharedspace) lets you put the editor toolbar and bottom bar in selected page elements detached from the editing areas and then share these UI elements among numerous editor instances.

 This feature can be used for both [classic](#!/guide/dev_framed), `iframe`-based editors, and [inline](#!/guide/dev_inline) editors.
 In case of inline editor instances this will ensure that the toolbar will always remain in one designated place on the page which may be beneficial is some usage scenarios.

-Please note that the UI blocks can be shared between classic and inline editors placed on one page, too.
+Please note that the UI elements can be shared between classic and inline editors placed on one page, too.
 See also the [working Shared Toolbar and Bottom Bar sample](../samples/sharedspaces.html) along with its source code, ready to copy and implement with your own CKEditor instance!

 ## Customization

 This feature can be configured separately for each editor instance by setting the CKEDITOR.config.sharedSpaces option.

-This configuration option defines the IDs of the page elements that will store the editor UI blocks.
+This configuration option defines the IDs of the page elements that will store the editor UI elements.
 For example the following code will place the toolbar (the `top` part) in the element with an ID of `someElementId`, while the bottom bar (the `bottom` part) will be displayed in the element with an ID of `anotherId`.

     config.sharedSpaces = {
         top: 'someElementId',